 TunnelBear is a Toronto, Canada VPN provider that prides itself on simplicity and ease-of-use.

-But is truly as TheNextWeb.com described it,
+But is it truly as TheNextWeb.com described it?

 “The easiest VPN programs I’ve ever used… well worth upgrading to the paid version.”

 That’s quite a compliment.
-A bold claim.

-Can they possibly live up to the hype?
+Can they possibly live up to the hype? (we’ll see)

-- TunnelBear protocols
+- What is TunnelBear

-- TunnelBear Pros
+- Is TunnelBear VPN Safe